mvysny/karibu-migration/README.md

 ## VerticalSplitPanel / HorizontalSplitPanel

 Use the `VerticalSplitPanel` and `HorizontalSplitPanel` classes extending the Vaadin 14 `SplitLayout` providing the old Vaadin 8 API.
+Note that only `Unit.PERCENTAGE` is supported - trying to use `Unit.PX` will fail with an exception.

 # Resources